The Brain Tumour Patient Guide

 The Brain Tumour Patient Guide is written in eight easy to understand sections, to be used individually or as a complete set.
 It will be particularly useful to patients and carers before they embark on each stage of their journey.
 Written alongside esteemed clinicians and expert patients and carers, and in accordance with NHS England’s Information Standard, this guide is invaluable to people on the bewildering journey that comes with having a brain tumour.

-The guide is based on the NHS and National Institute for Health and Clinical Excellence (NICE) 2006 Improving Outcomes Guidance (or IOG) to help patients and carers understand:
+The guide is based on the NHS and National Institute for Health and Clinical Excellence (NICE) 2006 Improving Outcomes Guidance (or IOG).
+It has been updated to include the recommendations in the 2018 Brain tumours (primary) and brain metastases in adults guideline.
+It helps patients and carers understand:

 - What happens at each point in the brain tumour pathway (i.e. diagnosis, treatment, follow up care).

-- What the optimum standard of care is (according to the NHS and the IOG) at each point of the pathway.
+- what the optimum standard of care is (according to the NHS and NICE Improving Outcomes Guidance,) at each point of the pathway

 - What else brainstrust thinks you can expect – to help you make the most of the resources around you.